 Tip: Take a vehicle from Bhuj.
 Very handy to roam around Kutch.
-I saw couple of backpackers trying to hitchhike a ride from the check point but you will get to visit only Rann then.
+I saw a couple of backpackers trying to hitchhike a ride from the checkpoint but you will get to visit only Rann then.

-Kalo dungar is the highest point in Kutch and you get an aerial view of it.
-Vehicles reach up to a point, camels go a little further up and then walk up to the view point.
+Kalo Dungar is the highest point in Kutch and you get an aerial view of it.
+Vehicles reach up to a point, camels go a little further up and then walk up to the viewpoint.
 Suddenly an army van approached and armed young Jawans got out and walked up the hill!
 I for a moment got worried that something was wrong but the fact was Kalo Dungar is the last point and hence BSF have pitched tents here and guards the place.
 Up we passed through the temple of Dattatreya who is the Trimurti, a God with three faces, one of Shiva, one of Brahma and one of Vishnu.
-It is said that temple is of 400yrs old but may be the walls are newly constructed so it looked brand new.
-Standing on the view point literally took my breath away.
-It is a 360 degree view of Rann.
+It is said that the temple is of 400yrs old but maybe the walls are newly constructed so it looked brand new.
+Standing on the viewpoint literally took my breath away.
+It is a 360-degree view of Rann.
 This place made me feel like a tiny speck.
 To my left I could see the white streaks of safed Rann, to my right I could see mountains and land stretching into the coast, to my front was the sea and somewhere out there was the border with Pakistan.
-It felt like standing at the edge of earth and you have seen it all!
+It felt like standing at the edge of the earth and you have seen it all!
 The feeling was amazing.
-I would have actually loved to watch sunset here but Rann was calling us.
+I would have actually loved to watch the sunset here but Rann was calling us.
 As I walked back a BSF guard was sipping his tea.
 I asked, “it is sea, mountain and a salt desert, so vast that you will get lost.
-How can one cross over from the another country!”
+How can one cross over from another country!”
 He gave a smile which translated to, “you ignorant girl!” and continued sipping his chai.

-By 5pm we were at the salt desert and got dropped at the gates.
+By 5 pm we were at the salt desert and got dropped at the gates.
 Some VIP cars drove further down 2kms and there are camel carts which take you down too.
-At first I panic looking at four bus full of people entering the gate and walking further down I get an anxiety attack looking at the bee line of people walking down the ramp into the salt desert.
-Lot of people!
+At first, I panic looking at four buses full of people entering the gate and walking further down I get an anxiety attack looking at the beeline of people walking down the ramp into the salt desert.
+A lot of people!
 It is late December but it is still a little wet.
 The water has not completely drained.
-At some places it is thin layer of salt and black marshy land beneath, at some places it is crystallized salt that cracks as you step on it.
+At some places, it is a thin layer of salt and black marshy land beneath, at some places, it is crystallized salt that cracks as you step on it.
 People were standing on the ramp and were taking the important decision of life, ‘Should I get my shoes wet by getting into the desert or just stand here and watch!’.
 God, you have traveled so far just get in!

-Morning was even colder!
+The morning was even colder!
 I got into my jacket and shawl and stole and no socks, if that dunks in mud gone case..
 The mist had a circular formation hovering over the light of the bhungas and looked like angels had come down to protect the bhungas.
-The dawn was just breaking as we entered the gates of Rann and people were ready with tripods and huge dslr cameras at the view points.
-Me and my friend decided to walk into the safed Rann again.
+The dawn was just breaking as we entered the gates of Rann and people were ready with tripods and huge DSLR cameras at the viewpoints.
+I and my friend decided to walk into the safed Rann again.
 It was the best thing we did!
 Nobody entered the desert.
 I don’t know why, was it the cold or they wanted to leave quickly or whatever.
 The desert was for us, just us.
-Thank you God for the wonderful gift!
-A tinge of rosy orange was seen in the horizon, followed by which the orangish ball of Sun rose up.
-With the cold wind stinging our face and feet feeling slightly numb, I froze for sometime watching the Sun creating magic in the desert.
-And then I realized, oops didn’t take picture!
-That was how much mesmerized I was, listening to the sound of wind and watching the day break.
+Thank you, God, for the wonderful gift!
+A tinge of rosy orange was seen on the horizon, followed by which the orangish ball of Sun rose up.
+With the cold wind stinging our face and feet feeling slightly numb, I froze for some time watching the Sun creating magic in the desert.
+And then I realized, oops didn’t take pictures!
+That was how much mesmerized I was, listening to the sound of wind and watching the daybreak.
 The Sun was up and the desert was now a bright white difficult for the eyes.
 It had also become the time other tourists started to arrive and we decided to leave.
 As I walked back it felt like my soul was still standing there and looking at the desert.
 People say Rann is known for full moon night.
-I would say it is best to watch sunrise.
+I would say it is best to watch the sunrise.